gurcuff91/mongotoy/docs/docs/documents.md

 class fields.
 ///

+/// note
+By default, Mongotoy does **not require** any field values to be specified during document creation, aligning with MongoDB's schemaless nature.
+Unspecified field values are set to `mongotoy.expressions.EmptyValue`, and Mongotoy only validates the values of fields that have been explicitly specified.
+The exception to this rule is the `id` field, which must have at least one default value defined either through the `default` or `default_factory` properties.
+///

 ### The collection name

 By default, Mongotoy pluralizes the lowercase class name to determine the collection name.
 So, in this